Vali-98/ChatterUI/README.md

 -   Chat with characters.
 (Supports the Character Card v2 specification.)
 -   Create and manage multiple chats per character.
 -   Customize Sampler fields and Instruct formatting
--   Integrates with your device’s TTS engine for text-to-speech (TTS) support
+-   Integrates with your device’s text-to-speech (TTS) engine

 <br/>